ericmuigai/pesapal/README.md

 Pesapal package for Laravel
 =======
 <h2>Introduction</h2>
-This is a Laravel 4.1 pesapal package.
+This is a Laravel 4.2 pesapal package.
-I provided this package as to help.
+I provided this package as to help since pesapal do not have a package for Laravel.
 Pesapal do not have a way to test this so I guess you will have to send money payments to test
+<em>For those using Laravel 5, Please mail me so I can get to update it.
+I have not gotten the chance to do so.
+Thanks
 <h2>Installation</h2>
 add <pre>"ericmuigai/pesapal": "2.*@dev"</pre> to your composer.json and then <pre>composer update</pre>
 this will install the package